CRESTMOOR SWIM TEAM

 Why is it taking so long for Greater Metro Denver applicants to get in?

-Our Bylaws cap the CCA membership at 350 families.
+Our Bylaws cap the CCA membership at 375 families.
 We admit new Members on a one out/one in basis as former Members either resign or select senior status.
 On average, approximately 10-15 families leave Crestmoor Community Association or convert their membership to senior status each year.
 Applicants in the preference categories (Reinstatements, Children of Members, Crestmoor Filings I & II) are admitted first, and any remaining openings are then filled by Greater Metro Denver Applicants.
-Because of the constant movement of the preference categories, applicants in the Greater Metro Denver section of the waiting list will frequently move up and down.

 How do I know if I live in Crestmoor Filings I or II?